teamchong/etask/README.md

 ## Feedback

-Please report any issues or feedback to <a href="https://twitter.com/FreeTimeOffApp">twitter</a> or Email: pavlo at timeoff.management
+Please report any issues or feedback to Email: kelsikeichiu at Gmail